ngxs/store/docs/advanced/selector-utils.md

 Here we see how the `createPickSelector` is used to create a selector that picks a subset of properties from the state, or from any other selector that returns an object for that matter.
 The `createPickSelector` takes a selector which returns an object and an array of property names and returns a selector that returns a copy of the object, with only the properties that have been picked.
 The `createPickSelector` is very useful when we need to create a selector that picks a subset of properties from the state.

+### Performance win!

+One of the most useful things about this selector (versus rolling your own that creates a trimmed object from the provided selector), is that the pick selector will only emit a new value when a picked property changes, and will not emit a new value if any of the other properties change.
+Angular change detection performance optimization enthusiasts will love this!

 ## Relevant Articles

 [NGXS State Operators](https://medium.com/ngxs/ngxs-state-operators-8b339641b220)